Miniature Gardening at the Epcot Flower and Garden Festival

 This garden shows how fun it is working with different scales.
 By using the large-scale (1” scale) furniture, the miniature garden looks like a vignette literally cut out of a larger garden.
 If I used the medium scale, it would look more like a complete miniature garden with trees and large shrubs.
 Here is more on how to use the different miniature garden scales.

 Plants: The bright green shrub on the right is a Limeglow Juniper (a groundcover, so I know it won’t grow “up,” only spread.)
 To the left is a Teeny Mugo Pine.
 In the understory, Miniature Daisies* flank an Elfin Thyme.
 A cold and heat-hardy pot for full sun, but I would shelter it from the western, summer sun.
+See our current availability of miniature garden trees, shrubs and plants here.

 Design: Shorter plants can work well in the miniature garden by matching the colors and mixing up the textures.
 The yin and yang-shaped garden bed adds more space on the miniature patio.
 The tiny miniature garden was added for a laugh, the birdbath is the small size or ¼” scale.